 Heart and Circulatory System

-Again, I know that this can be a little difficult to understand but know that there will be great improvement in this system during your training
+Again, I know that this can be a little difficult to understand but know that there will be a great improvement in this system during your training such as great endurance improvements.

 Minute volume can express as minute volume = Stroke volume * heart rate where heart rate is defined as the number of times that your heart beats in one minute.
 The effect of a larger stroke volume is that the heart does not have to beat so many times in the minute to satisfy a rest minute volume of 5 liters.